Anumania/Luna/README.md

   <b>A custom implementation of the GameMaker 2.3 runtime in C#</b>
 </p>

+# Progress?
+luna used to work for a much older version of gamemaker, my goal is to hopefully update it to work with newer versions.

+## issues solved:
+-texture page format changes
+-object format changes

+##issues known about but not solved:
+-the fucken qoi format (thanks undertale mod tool) -the fact that the language has structs now and this vm doesnt

 # Features
 - Parses the GameMaker IFF file for some assets
 - Allows for object instantiation